Ericsson/codechecker/docs/analyzer/user_guide.md

   --tidyargs TIDY_ARGS_CFG_FILE
                         File containing argument which will be forwarded verbatim for the Clang-Tidy analyzer.
+  --inferargs INFER_ARGS_CFG_FILE
+                        File containing argument which will be forwarded verbatim for the Facebook Infer.
   --analyzer-config [ANALYZER_CONFIG [ANALYZER_CONFIG ...]]
                         Analyzer configuration options in the following
                         format: analyzer:key=value.
 The collection of the